Penn State Nittany Lions football: Pittsburgh

-Penn State and West Virginia have played each other 59 times.
-The first game was in 1904 when Penn State won that game 34–0.
-The two teams announced on September 19, 2013, that a home and home series has been scheduled for 2023 and 2024.
-This series has been dominated by the Nittany Lions who lead the series 48–9–2.

-Historic rivalries

 Syracuse

 The rivalry started in 1922, when Syracuse fought Penn State to a scoreless tie.
 But it was during the 1950s and 1960s that the rivalry intensified, as it enjoyed a competitive and often controversial string of contests.
 Syracuse football was led by Ben Schwartzwalder, and Penn State by Rip Engle, then Joe Paterno.
 From 1950 to 1970, Syracuse won 11 games to Penn State's 10.

 After Schwartzwalder retired in 1973, Syracuse floundered.
 Penn State won 16 straight from 1971 to 1986.
 Conference realignment and scheduling disagreements also dampened the intensity of the rivalry.
 Penn State fans and players increasingly turned their attention to the rivalry with Pittsburgh.

 In 1987, Coach Dick MacPherson finally led Syracuse to a resounding 48–21 victory over the Nittany Lions in the Carrier Dome.
 Syracuse won again the following year in Happy Valley but lost the last two games before the series was suspended in 1991.
 The rivalry has since been renewed three times since the series suspension — in 2008, 2009, and 2013.
 The Nittany Lions won all three of these contests.
 Penn State leads the series 43–23–5 with the most recent game played in 2013.
+Next meeting between the two teams is scheduled for September 4, 2027.